Lung Cancer (cont.)

 - This procedure is safe and effective in obtaining sufficient tissue for diagnosis.
 After the chest surface is cleaned and prepared, the skin and the chest wall are numbed.

-The most serious risk with this procedure is that the needle puncture may cause an air leak from the lung (pneumothorax).
-This air leak occurs in as many as 3% to 5% of cases.
+- The most serious risk with this procedure is that the needle puncture may cause an air leak from the lung (pneumothorax).
+This air leak occurs in as many as 3%-5% of cases.
 Although this condition can be dangerous, it is almost always recognized quickly and treated without serious consequences.

 Thoracentesis: This a procedure that removes a sample of fluid from the pleural cavity surrounding the lungs.
 Lung cancers, both primary and metastatic, can cause fluid to collect in the sac surrounding the lung.
 This fluid is called a pleural effusion.

 - The fluid usually contains cells from the cancer.

-Sampling this fluid can confirm the presence of cancer in the lungs.
+- Sampling this fluid can confirm the presence of cancer in the lungs.

-The fluid sample is removed by a needle in a procedure similar to needle biopsy.
+- The fluid sample is removed by a needle in a procedure similar to needle biopsy.

-Thoracentesis can be important for both staging and diagnosis of the condition.
+- Thoracentesis can be important for both staging and diagnosis of the condition.